realpython/python-guide/docs/writing/style.rst

 * easy to read (the name and arguments need no explanations)

-* easy to change (adding a new keyword argument do not break other parts of the code)
+* easy to change (adding a new keyword argument does not break other parts of the code)

 Avoid the magical wand